1egoman/slackpgp/README.md

 ## Usage

-First, to be able to accept pgp messages, initialize the service wiht your public key:
+First, register your public key with the service by running `/pgp init`:

 ```
 > /pgp init
-Click here to set your pgp key: http://localhost:8000/onboard/nan5a090N-q8nIKs23ZIxfTAkWfb5pthbQyyZMOjQbs=
+Click here to configure your public key: http://localhost:8000/onboard/nan5a090N-q8nIKs23ZIxfTAkWfb5pthbQyyZMOjQbs=
 ```

-That link lets you set your public key.
+That link lets you configure your public key.

 Then, send an encrypted message: `/pgp @user Hey!
 This message is secret!`